 - Check the internal temperature of the meat to see if it's cooked.
 Your meat thermometer must read 165 degrees F.

 Option 2: Moist Heat Cooking Methods

 These cooking methods require a liquid medium like water, broth, and steam to transfer heat to food.
 Examples of these are boiling, poaching, and simmering.
-Although hot and fast is the ideal way to cook white meat chicken, you could also make do with some moist heat techniques.
+The addition of liquids adds moisture to your dish but do note that you should still keep the cooking time short to dry and overcook the meat.

 Dark Meat Chicken